Linden in Montgomery County, Indiana — The American Midwest (Great Lakes)

 Erected by The United States Department of the Interior.

 Location.
 40° 11.6′ N, 86° 54.294′ W. Marker is in Linden, Indiana, in Montgomery County.
 Marker can be reached from North Main Street.
+Depot/Museum sits on West side of street.
 Touch for map.
-Depot/Museum sits on West side of street.
 Marker is at or near this postal address: 520 North Main Street, Linden IN 47955, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
-Romney Veterans Memorial (approx. 4.6 miles away); Potts Cemetery (approx. 7˝ miles away); Council Grove Minute Men (approx. 9 miles away); Veterans of All Wars (approx. 9.4 miles away); Farmers Institute Academy (approx. 10 miles away); Soldiers Buried in "Old Town Cemetery" - Crawfordsville, Indiana (approx. 10.2 miles away); Speed Cabin (approx. 10.3 miles away); Montgomery County Rotary Jail (approx. 10.3 miles away).
+Romney Veterans Memorial (approx. 4.6 miles away); Potts Cemetery (approx. 7˝ miles away); Council Grove Minute Men (approx. 9 miles away); Veterans of All Wars (approx. 9.4 miles away); Farmers Institute Academy (approx. 10 miles away); The Buddell Sleeper House (approx. Soldiers Buried in "Old Town Cemetery" - Crawfordsville, Indiana (approx. 10.2 miles away); Speed Cabin (approx. 10.3 miles away).

 The air-conditioned Depot Museum features a collection of many railroad collectibles mainly from the Monon and the Nickle Plate Railroads.